Grant funding for community projects in Shetland

 • Money – “All households can afford to have a good standard of living.”

-All applicants are expected to demonstrate the need and support for their proposed project.
-This could include carrying out community consultation, an options appraisal and/or writing a business case.
+You'll need to demonstrate that there is a need and support for your proposed project.
+You could do this by carrying out community consultations or an options appraisal, or by writing a business case.

-Projects cannot start until the applicant has accepted any grant award letter.
+Projects cannot start until you've accepted any grant award letter.

 Next steps